 What is a Root Canal?

-Root canal treatments are part of the area of dentistry known as endodontics, which deals exclusively with the nerves of the tooth.
-Root Canal treatments are often recommended when the nerves within the tooth become infected or die, which can cause severe pain.
-Thanks to advanced developments in root canal treatments, dentists now have the skills and technology available to save teeth without having to resort to the removal of the tooth.
+This is a specialty of dentistry known as endodontics, which deals exclusively with the nerves of the tooth.
+This treatment is often recommended when the nerves within the tooth become infected or die, which can cause severe pain.
+Thanks to advanced developments, dentists now have the skills and technology available to save teeth without having to resort to the removal of the tooth.

 Infected/Inflamed Pulp Tissue